East Room: Early furnishings

 The East Room was among the last rooms on the State Floor to be completed and used.
 The White House was unfinished when President John Adams occupied it between 1800 and 1801.
 His wife, Abigail Adams, hung laundry in the bare East Room to dry.
-Although much of the White House was finished and decorated during Adams administration, the East Room was not.
+Although much of the White House was finished and decorated during the Adams administration, the East Room was not.
 The room's lone artwork was a copy of the Lansdowne portrait depicting George Washington, painted by Gilbert Stuart in 1797.
 It was purchased by the White House in 1800, and hung in the East Room.
 (Rescued from the 1814 fire, it still hangs there, with a companion portrait of Martha Washington painted by Eliphalet Frazer Andrews in 1878.)
 There was extensive feeling in Congress that Adams had adopted too many of the trappings of monarchy, and Congress declined to appropriate funds to finish the room for fear it would look too much like a throne room.
 During the Jefferson administration, 38 gold-and-black painted chairs were purchased and placed in the room, but little else is known of the room's furnishings prior to 1814.
 Jefferson also had the East Room partitioned (using canvas and sailcloth for walls) and the southern end used for a bedroom and office for Meriwether Lewis and Lewis Harvie (both Private Secretary to the President).

 Jefferson's successor, James Madison, sought to make the partitions permanent and asked Latrobe to design bedrooms and office space across the southern part of the room.
 But these changes were not made, either.
 Madison did use a portion of the East Room, however, for Cabinet meetings.